-A single potential inland feeding site within the footprint of the Proposed Scheme was surveyed to inform this assessment- CBC006WB001 Liffey Gaels GAA pitch, located between the Chapelizod Bypass and Con Colbert Road.
-This site will be lost, at least temporarily, during the construction period of the Proposed Scheme as it will be used as a Construction Compound to facilitate nearby works.
-According to the data collected during winter bird surveys undertaken here during both the 2020-2021 and 2021-2022 winter bird season, the CBC006WB001 site is not deemed to be a significant inland foraging resource for light-bellied Brent goose, given the infrequent nature of the recorded use of the site by this species.
-Likewise, numbers of black-headed gull and herring gull recorded here during surveys undertaken are not significant with respect to their national or international populations.
+The provision of Construction Compounds TC3, TC6, TC7 and TC8, to facilitate nearby construction works, will result in the temporary loss of suitable wintering bird habitat for the duration of construction of the Proposed Scheme.
+According to the data collected at these sites during winter bird surveys undertaken during both the 2020-2021 and 2021-2022 winter bird season, none of these sites are deemed to be significant inland foraging resources for wintering birds, given the low numbers, with respect to their national or international populations, of birds recorded here.
 Regardless, the Proposed Scheme will result (for the duration of the construction period) in the loss of a suitable inland feeding site for these SCI bird species.
 Therefore, there is potential for impacts on SCI species associated with SPAs to occur as a result of habitat loss / fragmentation.
 Therefore, there is potential for in-combination effects to occur.

-Regarding the two raptor species for which Wicklow Mountains SPA are designated, according to the Scottish Natural Heritage Guidance17 during the breeding season the core foraging range for peregrine is estimated at 2km from the nest site, with the maximum recorded distance of 18km in Britain.
+Regarding the two raptor species for which Wicklow Mountains SPA are designated, according to the Scottish Natural Heritage Guidance22 during the breeding season the core foraging range for peregrine is estimated at 2km from the nest site, with the maximum recorded distance of 18km in Britain.
 During the winter season the mean foraging range reduces to 3km with the maximum range being 6.5km.
 Likewise, during the breeding season merlin are known to forage within 5km of the next site, while in winter this generally reduces to 500m but can extend to 1.5km.
-Wicklow Mountains SPA lies approximately 11.7km south of the Proposed Scheme, which is well outside the typical foraging ranges for both peregrine and merlin.
+Wicklow Mountains SPA lies approximately 7.3km south-east of the Proposed Scheme, which is well outside the typical foraging ranges for both peregrine and merlin.
 Therefore, likely significant effects on these two SCI bird species, as a result of ex-situ habitat loss / fragmentation, can be excluded.

 With the exception of otter, the location of the Proposed Scheme and its construction will not result in any direct loss or fragmentation of Annex I habitats or supporting habitats to Annex II species, for which European sites are designated for within the ZoI of the Proposed Scheme.
-In terms of otter, while the Proposed Scheme does cross the River Camac, it does so at an existing crossing location within which the river is culverted.
-As such will not be subject to any instream works nor alteration to the territory currently occupied by otter.
+In terms of otter, while the Proposed Scheme does cross the River Camac at Oak Road Business Park, it does so at an existing crossing location within which the river is culverted.
+In-combination effects with the Camac Flood Relief Scheme will comprise the extension of twin culverts, the demolition of the existing concrete headwall, and its replacement with a new pre-cast concrete headwall at this location.